Deliverables & Publications

 D5.4 Exploitation Plan II | The final version of the exploitation plan - Coming Soon. | |

-D5.5 Policy Brief 1 | Short policy brief on the expected impact from the project (internal document) | |
+D5.5 Policy Brief 1 | Short policy brief on the expected impact from the project (internal document). | |

-D5.6 Policy Brief 2 | Policy Brief 2 - Coming Soon | |
+D5.6 Policy Brief 2 | Policy Brief 2 - Coming Soon. | |

-D6.1 Project Management and Quality Guidelines: Handbook | Describes PathOS internal management procedures, detailing the project’s Quality assurance process (internal document) | |
+D6.1 Project Management and Quality Guidelines: Handbook | Describes PathOS internal management procedures, detailing the project’s Quality assurance process (internal document). | |

-D7.1 OEI - Requirement No. 1 | Appointment of an independent Ethics Advisor to monitor the ethics issues involved in this project and how they are handled. | |
+D7.1 OEI - Requirement No. 1 | Appointment of an independent Ethics Advisor to monitor the ethics issues involved in this project and how they are handled (internal document). | |

-D7.2 OEI - Requirement No. 2 | A report by the independent Ethics Advisor, covering the 1st reporting period. | |
+D7.2 OEI - Requirement No. 2 | A report by the independent Ethics Advisor, covering the 1st reporting period (internal document). | |

-D7.3 OEI - Requirement No. 3 | A report by the independent Ethics Advisor, covering the 2nd reporting period. |
+D7.3 OEI - Requirement No. 3 | A report by the independent Ethics Advisor, covering the 2nd reporting period (internal document). |